Yvan232/coschnonabot/README.md

 # EthHunter
-Discord bot that uses the 2miners api to display mining data
+Discord bot using Corona in Zahlen Api to Display the current Corona Data